-(This post was last published on December 12, 2017.
-We’ve updated it for accuracy and completeness.)
+(This post was last published on January 6, 2015.
+It has been updated for accuracy and completeness.)

 BigCommerce is one of the most popular ways for small businesses to sell products online, and it offers robust ecommerce tools out of the box.
 That said, users can also take advantage of hundreds of add-ons, customizations, and apps to supplement the platform’s core features and take their ecommerce strategies to the next level.